rafael-tonello/Variables-and-Streams-Server-VSS/README.md

     [✔] Variable persistency
     [✔] Configuration system (to specify)
     [✔] UDP replay to server search

-    [ ] Restfull and WebSocket API
-    [ ] Rename Controller to Business, Logic, core or core service (to analyze.
-It prevent confusing with MVC system) [✔] Create a logger library
+    [✔] Create a logger library
-    [✔] Create the configuration system (observable \ configuratiosystem) [ ] Paralel project (app server)
-    [✔] Create the Controller_VarHelper to isolate v \ars logic forController [ ] Move all code of main.cpp to a class
+    [✔] Create the configuration system (observable \ configuratiosystem) [✔] Create the Controller_VarHelper to isolate v \ars logic forController

-    [ ] Convert configs to a repository
     [✔] Convert TCP server to a repository

-    [ ] Create mirror service (to mirror current ser \ver in a anotheserver - a parent server).
-This mirror server should prevent 'back notification' from the remote server.
     [✔] Analyse the possibility of write var files  \in paralel (to besperformance/best latency) [✔] Import new Logger lib repository
     [✔] Import the TCPServer repo
     [ ] Erros while setting variable with '*' char should be returned to the API (that will be able to return the error to the client)
+    [ ] Create mirror service (to mirror current ser \ver in a anotheserver - a parent server).
+This mirror server should prevent 'back notification' from the remote server.
 ## Tests
     [ ] Controller
     [✔] ControllerClientHelper